Acute lymphocytic leukemiaAcute lymphoblastic (or lymphocytic) leukemia

 ALL subtype.The subtype of T cell or B cell affects prognosis.
 For example, people with T-cell ALL tend to have a better prognosis than those with mature B-cell ALL (Burkitt leukemia).

-Chromosome translocations.People who have Philadelphia chromosome-positive ALL tend to have a poorer prognosis, although new treatments are helping many of these people achieve remission.
+Chromosome translocations.People who have Philadelphia chromosome-positive ALL tend to have a poorer prognosis, although the latest treatments are helping many of these people achieve remission.
 Chromosome abnormalities that lead to a poorer prognosis are t(4;11) and t(9;22).

 Response to chemotherapy.People who achieve complete remission (absence of active cancer) within 4 to 5 weeks of starting treatment tend to have a better prognosis than those who take longer.
 People who do not achieve remission at any time have a poorer prognosis.
 Evidence of minimal residual disease (presence of leukemia cells in the bone marrow) may also affect prognosis.